 As one of the fastest growing sectors of the global economy, tourism consists of many SMTEs trying to be successful in an extremely competitive and rapidly changing business environment.
 Tajeddini (2009) argues that the tourism and hospitality industry, specifically the hotel industry, are very vulnerable to economic and environmental changes and incidents, such as the global financial crisis and natural disasters.
-Jogaratnam & Ching-Yick Tse (2006) state that under such conditions, the service industry, in particular hoteliers, have to be more innovative and flexible in order to develop a sustainable competitive advantage.
-Furthermore, dynamic environments call for dynamic capabilities (Helfat et al., 2007).
+Hence, SMTEs need to adopt a more powerful strategy of survival and differentiation.
+In this respect, Jogaratnam & Ching-Yick Tse (2006) state that tourism and service industry players, particularly hoteliers, must be more innovative and flexible to ensure long-term competitiveness.
+Furthermore, dynamic environments call for dynamic capabilities (Helfat et al. 2007).

-Drawing from the resource-based (Barney, 1991) and the dynamic capabilities (Teece et al., 1997) views of the firm, if small tourism firms can strategically practice innovation, their limited resources will be utilised to maximum capacity and profitability, and competitiveness should increase as a result (Sundbo et al., 2007).
+Drawing from the resource-based (Barney 1991) and the dynamic capabilities (Teece et al. 1997) views of the firm, if small tourism firms can strategically practice innovation, their limited resources will be utilised to maximum capacity and profitability, and competitiveness should increase as a result (Sundbo et al. 2007).
 Recognising innovativeness as a firm-level competence is particularly significant because, if harnessed effectively, should yield a superior competitive advantage.
-Fundamentally, innovativeness increases a firm's capacity to innovate (Damanpour, 1991) by encouraging innovative behaviours through strategic practices (Siguaw et al., 2006); increasing overall competitiveness.
+Fundamentally, innovativeness increases a firm's capacity to innovate (Damanpour 1991) by encouraging innovative behaviours through strategic practices (Siguaw et al. 2006); increasing overall competitiveness.

-Hence, innovativeness undoubtedly contributes to a firm's positional advantage and its subsequent competitive stance (Hult & Ketchen, 2001).
-Consistent with the strategic marketing literature (e.g., Bharadwaj et al., 1993; Day & Wensley, 1998), Menguc & Auch (2006) argue that continuous innovation (i.e., innovativeness) is necessary to sustain barriers to imitation.
-Because innovativeness satisfies the three main conditions that shape casual ambiguity - tacitness, complexity, and specificity (Reed & DeFillippi, 1990) - it is deemed to be an extremely high barrier to imitation.
-It is a firm-specific, valuable, and socially complex resource and capability that is not easily transferable or imitable by other firms (Hult & Ketchen, 2001), representing a strategic driver of firm success.
-It is non-universal, having idiosyncratic properties that make it difficult to be transferred or traded between firms, raising the barriers to imitation (Menguc & Auch, 2006).
-Simply, innovativeness is so embedded within the firm's organisational culture, climate, strategy, structure, systems, behaviours, and processes (Hurley & Hult, 1998), that it cannot be easily imitated or competed away from the individual firm; thus making it a unique and valuable source of overall competitiveness and performance.
-Thus, small tourism practitioners cannot afford to ignore the criticality of innovativeness in creating and sustaining superior competitive advantages.
+Therefore, innovativeness undoubtedly contributes to a firm's positional advantage and its subsequent competitive stance (Hult & Ketchen 2001).
+Consistent with the strategic marketing literature (e.g., Bharadwaj et al. 1993; Day & Wensley 1998), Menguc & Auch

+(2006) argue that continuous innovation (i.e., innovativeness) is necessary to sustain barriers to imitation.
+Because innovativeness satisfies the three main conditions that shape casual ambiguity - tacitness, complexity, and specificity (Reed & DeFillippi 1990) - it is deemed to be an extremely high barrier to imitation.
+Put simply, innovativeness is a firm-specific, valuable, and socially complex resource and capability that is not easily transferable or imitable by other firms (Hult & Ketchen 2001), representing a strategic driver of firm success.
+It is non-universal in nature, having idiosyncratic properties that make it difficult to be transferred or traded between firms, raising the barriers to imitation (Menguc & Auch 2006).
+In essence, innovativeness is so embedded within the firm's organisational culture, climate, strategy, structure, systems, behaviours, and processes (Hurley & Hult 1998), that it cannot be easily imitated or competed away from the individual firm; thus making it a unique and valuable source of overall firm competitiveness and performance.
+Thus, academics and small tourism practitioners cannot afford to ignore the criticality of innovativeness in creating and sustaining superior competitive advantages for SMTEs.

-In line with these arguments, this paper positions innovativeness as a critical organisational competence and dynamic capability that reconfigures existing organistational resources to create and sustain superior competitive advantages for small tourism firms.
+In line with these arguments, this paper positions innovativeness as a critical organisational competency and dynamic capability that reconfigures existing organistational resources to create and sustain superior competitive advantages for small tourism firms.